 The following change covers the three Express Entry-aligned OINP streams, namely:

 Previously, an applicant’s work experience was assessed as of the date that an applicant received a Notification of Interest (NOI) from Ontario.
-In future, however, the program is proposing to assess work experience as of the date of application.
+From now on, the program officers will assess work experience as of the date of application.
 In effect, this will give more applicants a chance to obtain a coveted OINP nomination because they will have up to 45 additional days to accrue at least 12 months of full-time work experience, or equivalent part-time work experience.

 These streams are aligned with Canada’s Express Entry immigration selection system.
 Successful applicants receive 600 additional Comprehensive Ranking System (CRS)points, followed by an invitation to apply (ITA) for permanent residence.
 A job offer is not required in order to qualify under any of these Express Entry-aligned OINP streams.

 The eligible occupations list for the OINP In-Demand Skills Stream has expanded with the addition of three occupations to the list.
 The In-Demand Skills Stream supports employers facing labour shortages in lower skilled occupations in the construction and agricultural sectors.

 The new list includes (occupations added to the list are in bold italics):

 - Nurse aides, orderlies and patient service associates (NOC 3413)

 - Home support workers and related occupations, excluding housekeepers (NOC 4412)